 Size of toolbox

 When buying a toolbox, it is important to consider how many tools you currently have in your collection, but also the amount of space you’ll need for future purchases.
 You want a toolbox that can comfortably hold the number of tools you possess now, but still has room for more additions if so required.
-If it is too small you will need to buy another toolbox; too large and you may end up carrying unnecessary weight
+If it is too small you will need to buy another toolbox; too large and you may end up carrying unnecessary weight.
+You can also buy tool chests.
+However, tool chests are quite large and are meant to stay in one place in your garage or workshop.
+Therefore, portable tool boxes are better for the person who is always on the go.

 You also need to consider individual compartment size and if the compartments are removable or adjustable.
 You need enough space for larger items and smaller compartments for smaller tools.
 Without them, you will waste a lot of time removing everything from your toolbox in order to find something buried right at the bottom.